phaedryx/phaedryx.github.io/_posts/2015-05-03-adding-oauth-to-alchemy.md

     sign_in_and_redirect @user, :event => :authentication
   end
 end
-{% endhighlight %}
+{% endcodeblock %}

-Note that each methd is named after its associated provider.
+Note that each method is named after its associated provider.
 The code in this case is identical for each method and could be refactored into a single method.

 Now that the callbacks can be handled, they need routes pointing to them.
 This should be added to your routes file:

-{% highlight ruby %}
+{% codeblock config/routes.rb %}
-# config/routes.rb
 # ...

 devise_for :user,